NobleChad/TestProject/README.md

 dotnet ef database update
 ```
 ## Run the Application
-Open Visual Studio and run the app.The default path should be C:\Users\USER_NAME\TestProject.
+Open Visual Studio and run the app.
+The default path should be C:\Users\USER_NAME\TestProject.
 Enjoy!

 # Information about the web application
 ## Main functions